rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

     Foo#func()

-The symbol `#` doesn't exist in an actual script and only appears in documentation for instance methods.
+The symbol `#` is not used for an actual instance operation and only appears in documentation to describe instance methods.
-You can call an instance method like below where `x` is an instance of class `Foo`.
+You can call an instance method like below, where `foo` is an instance of class `Foo`.

-    x.func()
+    foo.func()

-A class also contains variables in it.
+A class also owns variables called  **class variable**, which are shared by instances from the class.
-A variable that belongs to a class is called **class variable** and a variable owned by an instance is called **instance variable**.
+Each instance can contain its own variables that are called **instance variable**.

 A class variable is described as below, where `Foo` and `value` are names of the class the class variable respectively: